Spice up your organizational change management routine with three “tools” to improve internal communications and engagement.

 I’m also aware of HR concerns about using appropriate language and their desire to create a list of rules around social media.
 Please stop.
 If you cannot trust your employees to be appropriate when using internal tools, then you have bigger, deep-rooted cultural issues at your company.

 Take the time to think beyond the traditional.
 Create and publish quick videos, for example.
-Tools like Microsoft Teams has links to a suite of social media apps such as Sociabble, Streem, Bites, and more.
+Tools like Microsoft Teams have links to a suite of social media apps such as Sociabble, Streem, Bites and more.
 Try these out, and see what works for your company.
 It’ll expand your ability to communicate.

 2. The Element of Surprise

 Get employees’ attention quickly by doing something out of the ordinary.
 If you’re undergoing a significant change, add in a “surprise” element that you’ve never tried.
 Elements of surprise can include:

 - A video from the project sponsor telling a memorable story

 - A free give away at the launch of a new project

 - The leadership team doing a flash-mob dance video